systematic-magic/aop/front matter.rst

 	- Check that country and city names are NOT written in all CAPS (capital letters).

 	- Check USA states.
-Both full names and abbriviations are allowed.
-However, they should be used consistently: either all affiliation texts have all states abbreviated or all states are written in full form.
+Both full names and abbriviations (two capital letters) are allowed.
+However, they should be used consistently: either all affiliation texts have all states abbreviated or all states are spelled out.

 	- Check zip codes.
 Zip codes are optional element of affiliation texts.
 However, they should be used consistently: either all affiliation texts have zip codes or none.